The IRS Collection Process Overview

 In addition, when you have an outstanding tax liability, any future federal tax refunds that you are due will be offset by the amount you owe.
 Any state income tax refunds you are due may also be levied, and the proceeds applied to your liability.

 When it comes to LLC tax benefits and liabilities, these matters are usually best left to the experts.
 A legal professional can walk you through the process and help you decide which business structure is right for you and how it will impact your own tax situation.
-Reach out to an experienced tax attorney in your area today and you can receive an initial evaluation of your case at absolutely no charge to you.
+Reach out to an experienced tax attorney in your area today and get some peace of mind.